AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NOTE:

+New Jersey’s minimum requirements are relatively low compared to other states.
 Having more coverage than the minimum reduces your chances of paying out-of-pocket expenses related to an accident.

 Fault Law in New Jersey

-The Garden State has a no-fault system, with a restriction on filing a lawsuit against an at-fault driver.3 You can ask for additional damages beyond PIP insurance if you select the unlimited right to sue when picking your auto insurance policy.
+The Garden State has a no-fault system, with a restriction on filing a lawsuit against an at-fault driver.
+You can ask for additional damages beyond PIP insurance if you select the unlimited right to sue when picking your auto insurance policy.
 In that case, you can seek compensation for:

 • Bodily injuries